VotyXYZ/voty-intro/README.md

-# Voty - Voice of your Community
+# Voty - Voice of your community

 ## Introduction